 If you’re interested in staying in a home rental, you can check our post on the best vacation rentals in Yellowstone for every budget.

 Here’s a breakdown of the five different entrances to Yellowstone.
 We’ll look at which Yellowstone entrance is the best and the cities you could find lodging in for each entrance.

 Driving Distance and Time from Entrance to Grand Loop: 14 miles, 45 minutes

 This is the most popular entrance and the best choice if staying outside of the park.
 Located in West Yellowstone, MT, it has plenty of restaurants, grocery stores, and gas stations.
-Burnt Hole Cabin is a 2 bedroom home rental right near the entrance and walking distance to restaurants.
-For a more conventional hotel stay, The Kelly Inn, is an affordable choice with free breakfast, comfortable beds and is within one mile of the entrance.
-If you’re willing to drive more, the VRBO’s in Island Park, Idaho, are about 25 minutes away from the entrance but tend to be nicer.
+Burnt Hole Cabin is a 2-bedroom home rental right near the entrance and within walking distance of restaurants.
+For a more conventional hotel stay, The Kelly Inn, is an affordable choice with free breakfast and comfortable beds, and is within one mile of the entrance.
+If you’re willing to drive more, the VRBOs in Island Park, Idaho, are about 25 minutes away from the entrance but tend to be nicer.

 Driving Distance and Time from Entrance to Grand Loop: 5 miles, 15 minutes